andrelbourgeois/ir-beam-break-occupancy-monitor/prototypes/README.md

 4. [PCB Beam-Break](#pcb-beam-break)

 ## Prototype 1: Basic Beam Break Sensor
-This was the first prototype and is enabled through the Arduino's built in Tone() function.
+This was the first prototype and is enabled through the Arduino's built in Tone() function and served to prove the viability of the technology in the quickest possible way.
 The code is straightforward, sending a 38kHz tone from an IR LED to a TSOP38230 IR Reciever, detecting when the signal is broken, and printing a message through a serial connection to acknowledge the break.
 In this prototype, the arduino is both sending, and recieving the signal.

 ### Materials
 - Arduino Wifi Rev 2 (can be substituted for an Arduino Uno)